 LB and I decided to both do a genetics test with 23 and Me.
 Today, I finally got my results after months of impatient curiosity, which mostly confirmed what I already knew about myself, but there were a few surprises and a few disappointments too that I think comes with the territory of learning about your genetic history.

-1. The first thing I learned is that I'm 31% Asian, which comes as pleasant surprise.
-That's basically a 1/3 of my genetic identity, not 25%, as I'd naively assumed.
-Considering I'm nisei and nikkeijin, this matters a great deal to me.
+1. The first thing I learned is that I'm 31.2% Asian, which comes as pleasant surprise.
+That's basically a 1/3 of my genetic identity, not 25%, as I'd originally assumed.
+Considering I'm nisei, hapa, and nikkeijin, this is kind of a big deal to me

-2. Miraculously, I'm 1% Mongolian, which came as a huge shock to me, until I started studying the migration patterns of my maternal haplogoup D to Zhongyuan, with origins in ethnic Han people.
+2. Miraculously, I'm 1.3% Mongolian and 2.5%-3.4% Korean, which both came as a slight shock to me, until I started studying the migration patterns of my maternal haplogoup D to Zhongyuan, with origins in ethnic Han people.
+Also, several Japanese history scholars I've talked to have told me that Japanese and Korean people have always shared DNA despite ethnocentric claims to the contrary on both sides

 I feel a personal essay brewing here.
 More on that later.